Religious syncretism: Mongolia

+Spain

+Xueta Christianity is a syncretic religion on the island of Mallorca, Spain, followed by the Xueta people, who are descendants of persecuted Jews who were converts to Christianity.
+Traditionally, The church of Saint Eulalia and the church of Montesión (Mount Zion) in Palma de Mallorca have been used by the families of Jewish converts (Xuetas), and both are the centers of Xueta religious ritual life.
+The Palma's Mont Zion Church was once the main synagogue of Palma de Mallorca.
+Is estimated that there are roughly 20,000 Chuetas living on the island of Mallorca today, and they practiced strict endogamy by marrying only within their own group.

 Hinduism and Islam

 Punjab

 Census reports taken in Punjab Province during the colonial era (British India) noted and documented various practices highlighting religious syncretism among Punjabi Muslims, Punjabi Hindus, and Meo Muslims.

 Bengal

 Similar to that of Punjab, census reports conducted in British India highlighted syncretic practices among Bengali Hindus and Muslims.

 In the Sundarbans (spread across Indian state of West Bengal and Bangladesh), it is noted that Bonbibi, a guardian spirit of the forests is venerated by Hindus and Muslim residents alike.
 In most of the shrines of Banbibi in the Sundarbans, Banbibi is most commonly worshipped along with her brother Shah Jangali and Dakkhin Rai.

 Bauls are a group of mynstric minstrels who put emphasis on their mystical elements with the tradition of music.
 Baul tradition is essentially an amalgamation of Vaishnavism and Sufism.
 Baul has had a considerable effect on Bengali culture.
 Baul traditions are included in the list of Masterpieces of the Oral and Intangible Heritage of Humanity.